amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

   "id": 3,
   "type": "post",
   "attributes": {
-    "title": "This is post #3",
+    "title": "This is blog post #3",
     "body": "This post's has no comments",
   },
 }
 ```

-The short answer is no, Ember Data has no facility for this.
-The long answer is of course, anything is possible, but it will take some hacks.
+The short answer is "no", Ember Data has no facility for this.
+The long answer is "of course, anything is possible", but it will take some hacks.

 We'll take a look at how deal with this situation in Part 2.